Nexus Letters all 50 States!

 MST affects women and men

-D. Changes in performance and performance evaluations.
+D. Changes in job performance and evaluations.

-G. Increased use of over-the-counter medications.
+G. Increased reliance on over-the-counter medications.

-H. Increased disregard for military or civilian authority.
+H. Disregard for military or civilian authority.

 J. Pregnancy tests around the time of the incident.